amirkdv/vN/README.md

 ### The Big Assumption

 The linear versioning scheme of vN only makes sense if there is only one version in production most of the time.
-If you have this nice, strong constraint, then vN is for you.
+To be more specific, the criteria is whether there is, at all times, a single "latest" tag that needs to be actively maintained.
+If you have this nice, strong constraint then vN is for you!

-Even if you have multiple instances of the same _version_ deployed in production (eg separate deployment for separate customers), vN will continue to work.
-But if you need to maintain multiple versions of your system in production, vN will probably not help you.

 ### Releases

 Versions, aka git tags, have the form `vN`, ie v1, v2, ...

 This is a crucial assumption in vN.
-Without it (eg if you use SimVer) the [RC id](#stable-artifact-versioning-with-rc-ids) trick collapses.
+Without it (eg if you use SemVer) the [RC id](#stable-artifact-versioning-with-rc-ids) trick collapses.